IBM/kubernetes-networking/docs/vpc/vpcgen2-using-ui.md

-## [Optional] Using UI to Create a Cluster with VPC Generation 2 Compute
+# Create a Cluster with VPC using the UI

 This section uses the browser and IBM Cloud UI to create a Red Hat OpenShift cluster and VPC.
 Using the UI, create an IBM Cloud Red Hat OpenShift Kubernetes Service (ROKS), for infrastructure provider choose Generation 2 Compute instead of Classic.
 For a comparison of infrastructure providers, read Supported Infrastructure Providers, or read an Overview of VPC Networking in IBM Cloud Kubernetes Service (IKS).